One of the best things about WordPress is the easy customization options that you get with WordPress themes and plugins.

 In this article, we will show you how to easily update a WordPress theme without losing customization.
-We will also cover how to properly customize your themes, so you are not affected when a new theme update is released.

-How Theme Updates Work in WordPress?
+How Theme Updates Work in WordPress

 WordPress comes with a powerful system to install updates for not just WordPress itself but for plugins and themes as well.